SukkaW/OpenCore-Document-zh_Hans/source/8-misc.md

 - `BootApple` --- this options performs booting to the first found Apple operating system unless the default chosen operating system is already made by Apple.
 Hold `X` key to choose this option.
 - `BootAppleRecovery` --- this option performs booting to Apple operating system recovery.
 Either the one related to the default chosen operating system, or first found in case default chosen operating system is not made by Apple or has no recovery.
 Hold `CMD+R` key combination to choose this option.

-*Note 1*: Activated `KeySupport`, `AppleUsbKbDxe`, or similar driver is required for key handling to work.
+*Note 1*: Activated `KeySupport`, `OpenUsbKbDxe`, or similar driver is required for key handling to work.
 On many firmwares it is not possible to get all the keys function.

 *Note 2*: In addition to `OPT` OpenCore supports `Escape` key to display picker when `ShowPicker` is disabled.
 This key exists for `Apple` picker mode and for firmwares with PS/2 keyboards that fail to report held `OPT` key and require continual presses of `Escape` key to enter the boot menu.